pattern-zones-co/claude-code-gateway/docs/examples/README.md

 # SDK Examples

-These examples demonstrate how to use the `@patternzones/koine-sdk` TypeScript client.
+Examples demonstrating how to use Koine SDKs.

 ## Prerequisites